-Sampling effort to capture ant abundance, richness, and community composition
+Sampling effort to capture ant abundance, richness, and community composition.

-Our sampling of 78 quadrats (39 per tree species) resulted in a total of 6574 ant individuals from 8 subfamilies, 34 genera, and 67 morphospecies and species (Appendix S1: Table S1).
-SACs estimated asymptotes indicate that our sampling effort captured the mean richness of leaf litter ant species (Figure 1).
-The overlap of the CIs of the SACs revealed no significant difference in observed species richness between leaf litter types.
-We corroborated this with paired t tests (t = 0.049, df = 38, p = 0.96).
-For overall ant abundance, no significant differences between tree species were observed as well (paired t tests, t = -0.73, df = 38, p = 0.47).
+Our sampling of 78 quadrats (39 per tree species) resulted in a total of 6,574 ant individuals from 8 subfamilies, 34 genera and 67 morpho-species and species (Appendix S1: Table S1).
+Species accumulation curves estimated asymptotes indicate that our sampling effort captured the mean richness of leaf litter ant species (Fig. 1).
+The overlap of the CIs of the species accumulation curves revealed no significant difference in observed species richness between leaf litter types.
+We corroborated this with paired t-tests (t = 0.049, df = 38, p = 0.96).
+For overall ant abundance, no significant differences between tree species were observed as well (paired t-tests, t = -0.73, df = 38, p = 0.47).
 We found no significant differences in abundance for species present at more than five tree sites, except for Nylanderia sp1. (p = 0.02).
-Among species that were present in less than five tree sites, we found significant differences for Solenopsis zeteki (p = 0.01) and Solenopsis sp1. (p = 0.01).
+Among species that were present in less than five tree sites we found significant differences for Solenopsis zeteki (p = 0.01), Solenopsis sp1. (p = 0.01).

-Effects of local factors on ant abundance and richness
+Effects of local factors on ant abundance and richness.

-Several local factors were found to be significantly different between I. micheliana and A. latifolia sites (Table 1). dbh (in centimeters) and C:N ratio were significantly greater under A. latifolia than I. micheliana, while total % N and number of coffee plants were greater under the I. micheliana trees (Figure 2, Table 1).
+Several local factors were found to be significantly different between I. micheliana and A. latifolia sites (Table 1).
+DBH (cm), and C:N ratio were significantly greater under A. latifolia than I. micheliana, while total % N and number of coffee plants was greater under the I. micheliana trees (Fig. 2 & Table 1).
 Quadrats at host tree sites did not differ for any of the other measured local factors.
-Exploratory simple linear regressions revealed, overall, no significant trends between significantly different local factors and ant abundance and richness (Figure 3).
-We only observed a significant correlation for dbh and ant richness at I. micheliana quadrats (p = 0.01) (Figure 3e).
+Exploratory simple linear regressions revealed, overall, no significant trends between significantly different local factors and ant abundance and richness (Fig. 3).
+We only observed a significant correlation for DBH and ant richness at I. micheliana quadrats (p = 0.01) (Fig. 3e).